 Level 3 is the fastest form of charging and requires specialized equipment more suited to public charging stations.
 This high-speed technique should only be used for long-distance driving, since it can degrade the battery over time.

 WFEC currently has seven EVs in its company fleet with plans to increase as more makes and models become available—they have a special interest with upcoming release of an electric pickup.
 Employees can use the cars for work travel less than 175 miles roundtrip, but within the next year or two that range will be expanding with testing the charging network across the state.
 Faulkenberry says the cooperative has saved 83% in fuel costs from the fleet alone.

-Overall savings will vary based on vehicle type, driving habits and weather conditions.
-To find out if an EV is right for you, visit chooseev.com/ok.
+Overall savings will vary based on vehicle type, driving habits, and weather conditions.
+To find out if an EV is right for you, visit the Choose EV Oklahoma website.